sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-02-06-JUnit-testing-with-Objects.md

 **That said, I do not follow this practice, nor do I generally recommend it**.
-My reason is that if a test fails, I'm going to be debugging regardless, as so I will, in the debugger, see the state of both fields of the object anyways.
+My reason is that if a test fails, I'm going to be debugging regardless, and so I will, in the debugger, see the state of both fields of the object anyways.
 I also dislike the 2nd approach because it encourages *copying and pasting* code which is *always* a bad idea.